-During 2000-2013 the estimated number of steelhead smolts outmigrating from the 7.5 km long section of the Coquitlam River upstream of the RST2 trapping site ranged from 2,300 to 5,600, and averaged 4,041 smolts (Table 6.1a).
+During 2000-2014 the estimated number of Steelhead smolts outmigrating from the 7.5 km long section of the Coquitlam River upstream of the RST2 trapping site ranged from 2,300 to 5,600, and averaged 4,085 smolts (Table 6.1a).
 There is no clear trend of increasing smolt yield over time (Figure 6.2).
-Mean smolt yields were not statistically different between Treatment 1 (2000-2008) and Treatment 2 (2010-2013), but excluding 2009 since smolts overwintered under both flow treatments (3,848 smolts and 4,351 smolts respectively, p = 0.39).
-Smolt yield from reach 4 has increased substantially (R=0.85, p<0.01; 1996-2013; Figure 6.3) though with considerable interannual variation.
-This is likely a product of the higher Treatment 2 base flows combined with the relatively narrow channel width in reach 4 that resulted in a shift from a low to higher energy flow environment more favorable to juvenile steelhead.
+Mean smolt yields were not statistically different between Treatment 1 (2000-2008) and Treatment 2 (2010-2014) excluding 2009, since smolts overwintered under both flow treatments (3,848 smolts and 4,202 smolts respectively, p = 0.30).
+Smolt yield from reach 4 has increased substantially (R^2 =0.85, p<0.01; 1996-2014; Figure 6.3) and with abundance in five of the previous six years 2-fold higher than during Treatment 1.
+This is likely a product of the higher Treatment 2 base flows combined with the relatively narrow channel width in reach 4 that resulted in a shift from a low to higher energy flow environment more favorable to juvenile Steelhead.
+However, the increased abundance in reach 4 has been offset by reduced productivity elsewhere in the system.

-There was no significant difference in the size of spring migrant steelhead parr (age-1+) in reach 4 during Treatments 1 and 2 (1999-2013 mean = 97 mm; Figure 6.4) in comparison to earlier years (1996-1998; mean = 90 mm; t-test, p = 0.13), when dam releases were lower.
+There was no significant difference in the size of spring migrant Steelhead parr (age-1+) in reach 4 during Treatments 1 and 2 (1999-2014 mean = 98 mm; Figure 6.4) in comparison to earlier years (1996-1998; mean = 90 mm; t-test, p = 0.21), when dam releases were lower.
 In most years, age-1+ spring migrant parr in reach 4 were also larger than those in reaches 2 and 3 and in the off-channel sites (Figure 6.4).
-There was no trend in the mean size of steelhead smolts among years or between treatment periods (Figure 6.4).
+There were no trends in the mean size of Steelhead smolts among years or between treatment periods (Figure 6.4).

-In contrast to that for coho, there was no correlation between annual steelhead smolt yield in the Coquitlam River and that in the Alouette River ( $R^2 = 0.15$ , n = 9, p = 0.22; Figure 6.2; Cope 2011), a nearby regulated stream, suggesting that variation in annual steelhead smolt production in the two streams was influenced to a greater degree by local watershed conditions than by broader regional or climatic factors.
-Nearly all steelhead smolts ( $\approx 99\%$ ) originated from the Coquitlam River mainstem as opposed to the constructed off-channel sites in the study area.
-During 2000-2012, steelhead smolt densities for the mainstem study area upstream of RST2 as a whole averaged 2.6 smolts/100m (range = 1.7-3.7 smolts/100m), which exceeded the provincial steelhead biostandard of 2.0 smolts/100m (Tautz et al. 1992).
-With the exception of 2000, areal smolt densities were highest in reach 4, particularly in 2009 and 2010, but this was partly due to greater wetted width in downstream reaches; differences in linear densities among reaches were less pronounced.
-In many cases steelhead population estimates for individual reaches were highly uncertain due to low numbers of marked and recovered fish, or, in the case of downstream reaches, compounding error (see Section 5.1.1.4).
+There was little correlation between annual Steelhead smolt yield in the Coquitlam River and that in the Alouette River (R = 0.15, n = 9, p = 0.39; Figure 6.2; Cope 2011), a nearby regulated stream, suggesting that variation in annual Steelhead smolt production in the two streams was influenced to a greater degree by local watershed conditions than by broader regional or climatic factors.
+Nearly all Steelhead smolts (\approx 99%) originated from the Coquitlam River mainstem as opposed to the constructed off-channel sites in the study area.
+During 2000-2014, Steelhead smolt densities for the mainstem study area upstream of RST2 as a whole averaged 2.7 smolts/ $100m^2$ (range = 1.7-3.7 smolts/ $100m^2$), which exceeded the provincial Steelhead biostandard of 2.0 smolts/ $100m^2$ (Tautz et al. 1992).
+With the exception of 2000, areal smolt densities were highest in reach 4, particularly in 2009 and 2010, but this was partly due to greater wetted width in downstream reaches; differences in linear densities among reaches have become more pronounced since 2009, with markedly higher density in reach 4.
+In many cases Steelhead population estimates for individual reaches were highly uncertain due to low numbers of marked and recovered fish, or, in the case of downstream reaches, compounding error (see Section 5.1.1.4).